bodywork-ml/bodywork-core/docs/key_concepts.md

 There are two different types of stage that can be created:

 `Batch Stage`
-: for executing code that performs a discrete task - e.g. preparing features, training a model or scoring a dataset.
+: For executing code that performs a discrete task - e.g. preparing features, training a model or scoring a dataset.
 Batch stages have a well defined end and will be automatically shut-down after they have successfully completed.

 `Service Stage`
-: for executing code that starts a service - e.g. a [Flask](https://flask.palletsprojects.com/en/1.1.x/) application that loads a model and then exposes a REST API for model-scoring.
+: For executing code that starts a service - e.g. a [Flask](https://flask.palletsprojects.com/en/1.1.x/) application that loads a model and then exposes a REST API for model-scoring.
 Service stages are long-running processes with no end, that will be kept up-and-running until they are deleted.

 ## Steps